 Both parents are required by state law to support their children after a divorce.
 Parents who are not married must also establish some form of child support to ensure that the children are adequately cared for.
 You need the help of a Grand Junction child support attorney to determine the amount that you or your spouse, or the child’s other parent, will pay.

-At The Law Offices of Kain & Burke, PC, we understand that you and your family are going through a difficult transition.
+At Burke, Holguin, & Smith, P.C., we understand that you and your family are going through a difficult transition.
 We have compassion for your situation, and we will help you move forward with your life.

 Providing Personalized Attention